Louis Jacolliot: Biography

 Jacolliot was successfully sued for defamation by Father Honoré Laval ss.cc, and ordered by the Supreme Court of the State of the Protectorate of the Society Islands to pay 15,000 francs in damages.
 It ordered the suppression of those portions of the pamphlet "La verité sur Tahiti" deemed defamatory, and further ordered that the judgement be printed in the official journal of the Protectorate in French, English, and Tahitian, as well as in three newspapers of the French colonies, three journals of Paris, and four gazettes of provinces of Laval's choosing.

 He has been described as a prolific writer for his time.
 During his time in India he collected Sanskrit myths, which he popularized later starting in his Histoire des Vierges.
 Les Peuples et les continents disparus (1874).
 Among other things, he claimed that Hindu writings (or unspecified "Sanskrit tablets") would tell the story of a sunken land called "Rutas" in the Indian Ocean.
 However, he relocated this lost continent to the Pacific Ocean and linked it to the Atlantis-myth.
 Furthermore, his "discovery" of Rutas is somehow similar to the origin of the Mu-Story.

 Among his works is a translation of the Manu Smriti.
 This work influenced Friedrich Nietzsche: see Tschandala.
 Between 1867 and 1876, he also translated select verses of the Tirukkural, an ancient Tamil classic on ethics and morality.

+He also created the popular occultist concept of Agartha in his 1873 book Les fils de Dieu (lit.
+The Sons of God or lit.
+God's Sons).
+In it, he wrote of Agartha as an ancient powerful Indian city.
+The idea became popular in the world of occultism and spread through the writings of several different occultists; these later versions were quite different from Jacolliot's, particularly in their portrayal of Agartha as being underground and still existing.